zbuzzeo/The-Vault/README.md

 ### Goal

-Create a module that exposes 2 functions. make tests pass
+Create a module that exposes 2 functions.
+work on the `vault.js` file.
+make tests pass

 ##### setValue